Bucanero06/AntBot/README.md

 ## Overview

-This project synopsis presents a guide for the AntBot codebase.
+This project synopsis presents a guide for the AntBot Python codebase.
 The AntBot is a high-performance trading application tailored for the OKX exchange.
 It emphasizes real-time data processing, efficient resource management, and a robust technological stack.

 ### Document Details